cs-uob/COMSM0085/exercises/posix/src/act4/cpipe.md

   * A pipe is a pair of file descriptors for reading and writing, implemented as an array of length 2.
 The second typedef is C syntax for defining `Pipe` with a capital P to be `fd[2]` We use a capital P because lowercase `pipe` is already in use for the function that sets up a pipe.
   * The functions `Reader` and `Writer` are just for convenience.
   * In main, we declare a variable of type `Pipe` and open it with `pipe()`.
 Like all POSIX functions this returns a negative number in case of errors, and we have to check for this: it's not safe to use the pipe if it was not opened correctly.
 The pipe does not need a name as it's local to our program, but you can print the value of the integers if you like, it should be something like (3, 4) as 0-2 are already in use for standard input, output and error.
-  * In this example we want to use a pipe for writing to, so we close the reding end first.
+  * In this example we want to use a pipe for writing to, so we close the reading end first.
 This is important when sharing a pipe between two processes: only one process should have each end open.
 (There are scenarios where you might want both ends of a pipe open in the same process, but they are more advanced than what we are doing here.)
   * In the line where the comment is, we can write to the pipe - you will see how soon.
   * Finally, before returning, we close the writing end of the pipe to ensure the process on the other end knows we're done: if we don't do this, they could get a "broken pipe" (EPIPE) error.